yuno-payments/yuno-docs/docs/How yuno works/how-yuno-payment-flow-works.md

 When you create a checkout session, Yuno loads all available [payment methods](doc:payment-methods) linked to your account.
 You can present these options to your customer at checkout.
 After they select a payment method, proceed to the next step.

+> 📘 Enroll a payment method
+>
+> If your customer wishes to enroll a payment method to their profile, you'll create a [customer session](doc:sessions#customer-session) instead of a checkout session.
+When your customers enroll in a payment method, they provide important information such as card number and CVV only once.
+Yuno receives and stores payment information from your customers and their preferences for future use.

 <HTMLBlock>{`
 <body>
   <div class="infoBlockContainer">